When your coach says swim - you swim.

 So where does the protein come from in this Raspberry Protein Shake?

-- Egg whites – They’re almost pure protein.
-And here’s a couple of tips to make using the whites on their own more practical … If you’re using egg whites from whole eggs, you’ll be left with the yolks.
-Annoying … but for every batch of Ben’s Cookies that you bake you’ll need an extra yolk, so that could make the irritation a tad more bearable.
-And a lot more delicious … Alternatively, if you’re going to make a lot of these shakes, buy a carton of egg whites from the supermarket and measure them into an ice cube to freeze.
-That way you don’t have to worry about the egg whites expiring and you can just chuck a cube into the blender rather than having the faff of breaking the eggs and finding a use for the yolk.
+- Egg whites - They're almost pure protein.
+If you're using egg whites from whole eggs, you'll be left with the yolks.
+Annoying ...
+Alternatively, if you're going to make a lot of these shakes, buy a carton of egg whites from the supermarket and measure them into an ice cube to freeze.
+It's an expensive workaround, though.
+That way you don't have to worry about the egg whites expiring and you can just chuck a cube into the blender rather than having the faff of breaking the eggs and finding a use for the yolk.

 - Greek yoghurt - Tastes great and packs a protein punch.

 - Quinoa powder - It's completely natural and has a lovely malty flavour.

 - Chia seeds - They deliver great protein and as an added bonus have handy thickening properties.

 - Milk - Milk is high in protein.
 Cow's milk provides the most bang for your buck, closely followed by soy (but beware of those mystery ingredients).
 Almond milk is quite a way behind.
 Choose whichever suits you.

 - Oats - They fill you up too.